-The induction training will cover:
+Updated The induction training will cover:

-- The Child Protection and Safeguarding Policy. - The Child-on-child Abuse Policy and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSLs.
+- The Child Protection and Safeguarding Policy. - The Child-on-child Abuse Policy and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - [Updated] Appropriate child protection and safeguarding training, including online safety training which, amongst other things, includes an understanding of expectations, applicable roles and responsibilities in relation to filtering and monitoring.. - Information about the role and identity of the DSL and deputy DSLs.